 Arthroplasty may be used when medical treatments no longer effectively relieve joint pain and disability.
-Some medical treatments for osteoarthritis that may be used prior to arthroplasty include:
+Some medical treatments for osteoarthritis that may be used before arthroplasty include:

-People who have arthroplasty generally have substantial improvement in their joint pain, ability to perform activities, and quality of life, so these are important reasons for the procedure as well.
+People who have arthroplasty generally have substantial improvement in their joint pain, ability to perform activities, and quality of life.

 Most joint surgery involves the hip and knee, with surgery on the ankle, elbow, shoulder, and fingers being done less often.